goruck/smart-zoneminder/tpu-servers/README.md

 >>>
 ```

-9. Disable and remove swap.
+10. Disable and remove swap.
 ```bash
 $ cd /media/mendel
 $ sudo swapoff /swapfile
 $ sudo rm -i /swapfile
 ```

-10. Create a directory called *tpu-servers* in ```/media/mendel``` on the Coral dev board.
+11. Create a directory called *tpu-servers* in ```/media/mendel``` on the Coral dev board.

-11. Copy *detect_server_tpu* and *config.json* in this directory to ```/media/mendel/tpu-servers```.
+12. Copy *detect_server_tpu.py* and *config.json* in this directory to ```/media/mendel/tpu-servers```.

-12. Copy the pickled label file, svm-, and xgd-based face classifiers (*face_labels.pickle*, *svm_face_recognizer.pickle*, and *xgb_face_recognizer.pickle*, respectively) created in the [face-det-rec train step](../face-det-rec/README.md) to ```/media/mendel/tpu-servers```.
+13. Copy the pickled label file, svm-, and xgd-based face classifiers (*face_labels.pickle*, *svm_face_recognizer.pickle*, and *xgb_face_recognizer.pickle*, respectively) created in the [face-det-rec train step](../face-det-rec/README.md) to ```/media/mendel/tpu-servers```.
 Alternatively, you can generate facial embeddings and train face classifiers on them directly on the Coral dev board but the xgb-based classifier training takes a long time, see [edge-tpu-servers](https://github.com/goruck/edge-tpu-servers) on how to do this.

-13. Download the tpu face recognition dnn model *MobileNet SSD v2 (Faces)* from [Google Coral](https://coral.withgoogle.com/models/) to ```/media/mendel/tpu-servers```.
+14. Download the tpu face recognition dnn model *MobileNet SSD v2 (Faces)* from [Google Coral](https://coral.withgoogle.com/models/) to ```/media/mendel/tpu-servers```.

-14. Download both the *MobileNet SSD v2 (COCO)* tpu object detection dnn model and label file from [Google Coral](https://coral.withgoogle.com/models/) to ```/media/mendel/tpu-servers```.
-You can instead use transfer learning to train your own model and use that instead of the Google stock models, see [TensorFlow Models with Edge TPU Training](https://github.com/goruck/models/tree/edge-tpu).
+15. Download both the *MobileNet SSD v2 (COCO)* tpu object detection dnn model and label file from [Google Coral](https://coral.withgoogle.com/models/) to ```/media/mendel/tpu-servers```.

+*NB: You can instead use transfer learning to train your own models and use them instead of the Google stock models in the steps above, see [TensorFlow Models with Edge TPU Training](https://github.com/goruck/models/tree/edge-tpu).*

-15. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
+16. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
 The store should be auto-mounted using ```sshfs``` at startup which is done by an entry in ```/etc/fstab```.
 ```bash
 # Setup sshfs.
 $ sudo apt-get install sshfs